+3. Water

-3. Water Find help answering water questions
+Find help answering water questions

-- a.
-Surface Water: Find help answering surface water questions - 1.
+Find help answering surface water questions

 Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.